-Not only are companies failing 75% of the time when bringing new products to market, they’re failing slowly.
-So how can businesses solve this problem and compensate for such poor success rates?
+Not only are companies failing 75% of the time when bringing new products to market, but they’re also failing slowly.
+So how can businesses solve this problem and compensate for such low success rates?
 It’s simple.
 The answer lies in speeding up the NPD process to increase the number of product launch attempts.
 By failing faster, companies can beat the competition and enjoy a higher rate of success.
-True transformation requires increased efficiency and speed at every stage of the product development process.
+Real transformation requires increased efficiency and speed at every stage of the product development process.

 With the launch of Formula Management, the TraceGains Networked Product Development Suite is now complete.
 The combined solution allows teams to go from manual processes to automated results by digitizing and streamlining new product development for better, faster innovation.
 Networked means companies no longer have to chase down suppliers for documentation because it’s already available.